Kathryn (Zadrozny) Hadley is an instructor of physics, enthusiastic about teaching many aspects of physics, and dedicated to pursuing her

 professor for two years.
 After returning to the Eugene area, she has continued

-to teach physics and has been offered a full time teaching position at Oregon
+to teach physics and has been teaching full time at Oregon

-Over her career she has taught a wide range of courses, including a conceptual physics sequence and a calculus-based general physics sequence.
+Over her career she has taught a wide range of courses, currently focusing on a calculus-based general physics sequence and introductory astronomy sequence.

 She has taught upper-division undergraduate thermodynamics and statistical mechanics, and modern physics, including special relativity and intro quantum mechanics.